 These changes either facilitate or hamper fish species (murkiness makes hunting other fish more challenging).

-Which Fish Are Likely To Be Active After Rain?
+Which Fish Are Likely To Be Active After A Rain?

 While not all fish come out soon after a heavy rain event (like a storm), those who need to continuously eat (due to high-energy demands) are usually the more popularly caught species.